rayw1/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

     bench start

-You can now login with user Administrator and the password you choose when creating the site.
-Your website will now be accessible at location mysite.localhost:8000
+Your website will now be accessible at location mysite.localhost:8000.
+Login with user Administrator and the password you used when creating the site